 A: We take our business seriously and we only work with clients who respect what we do.
 We put a lot of time and effort into sourcing and vetting for a suitable nanny for you.
 The retainer is used to offset some of our administrative costs for doing so.
 The non-refundable retainer is credited to the total placement fee when a placement is made.

 Q: Do we get our retainer back if you cannot find a nanny?

 A: We are able to find a suitable nanny for our clients ninety-nine percent of the time.
-In the rare circumstance where there is difficulty placing a nanny with a client who is hard to please, or a client who has several children under the age of 5, which makes finding a nanny more challenging, the small non-refundable retainer is credited towards our administrative costs incurred up to that point.
+In the rare circumstance where there is difficulty placing a nanny with a client for different reasons such as: location or; a client who has multiple children under the age of 5, which makes finding a nanny more challenging, the small non-refundable retainer is credited towards our administrative costs incurred up to that point.

 Q: How much does a nanny cost?

-A: In Ontario, the current minimum wage is $11.40 per hour, which will increase to $11.60 on October 1st, 2017 and to $15.00/hour on January 1st, 2018.
+A: In Ontario, the current minimum wage is $14.00 per hour.
 Nanny salaries are determined by several factors including: location, experience, number of children to be cared for and responsibilities.
-Currently, in the GTA and Ontario-wide, you can expect to pay your nanny a median range of $12 to $15 or more per hour.
+Currently, in the GTA and Ontario-wide, you can expect to pay your nanny a median salary of $14.00 to $15.00/hr.

 Q: How long does it take to find a nanny?